 If you’re going to keep your Byblis in full sun, make sure they’re standing in a tray or cup of water.
 The Philippine heat gets merciless and your rainbow plant may wither due to dehydration.
 This is actually the reason I keep their potting medium wet; it’s safer for them to stay moist while they’re out in the sun.
 Otherwise, more mature plants will be fine without water for a day or two, or when the weather isn’t as sunny or in bright shade.

 Make sure to change the water in trays to avoid mosquito larvae, since some smarter or luckier mosquitoes just won’t choose to land on the Byblis before laying eggs.
 If you keep the pots in cups though, like I do, you won’t have this problem.
 I’d still recommend changing the water once in a while to “flush” the potting medium though.

 I keep a water container full of rain water collected from the monsoon season, but I prioritize using this for my other carnivorous plants.
-They’re not as hardy as the Byblis guehoi and will gradually die from bad water.
+They’re not as hardy as the Byblis guehoi and will die faster from bad water.

 Use the right potting medium

 For potting medium, I use thoroughly rinsed cocopeat mixed with perlite.
 Some growers use sphagnum moss.
 Both share the property of being mineral-free while lacking any nutrients; these burn the roots of carnivorous plants, which adapted to nutrient-less soil by consuming insects.